-Opposition to the pursuit of truth within the university currently takes several forms: preference for power over truth; postmodernism; and pragmatism.
+Opposition to the pursuit of truth within the university currently takes several forms: preference for power over truth;

+postmodernism; and pragmatism.
 Though the three have important connections with one another, they can be treated separately.
 The first, the preference for power over truth, generally proceeds from the argument that "truth" is merely a label that those who already hold power use to protect the views they favor against criticism.
 On the grounds that power must be met with power and masks should be ripped away, these revolutionary cynics proclaim that they intend to pursue openly what their opponents do from camouflage.
 This power-is real-and-truth-is-an-illusion premise has achieved wide acceptance in the humanities and social sciences, to the point where even faculty members who do not believe it have to address it respectfully in their classes.
 If they don't defer to it, students will insistently bring it up.
-But this framework in fact meets little opposition and is on its way to becoming the normative view, a charter for the domination of the university by those who reject the classically liberal view of the university as a place devoted to the pursuit of truth.
+But this framework, in fact, meets little opposition and is on its way to becoming the normative view, a charter for the domination of the university by, those who reject the classically liberal view of the university as a place devoted to the pursuit of truth.

-Intellectual freedom uncoupled from the pursuit of truth is mere drift.
-It is a raft afloat in the ocean of knowledge, speculation, and imagination.
-The pursuit of truth gives intellectual freedom its rudder, keel, and compass.
-The second form of rejection of truth-seeking is postmodernism, which designates a congeries of ideas that allow that there may be many particular truths that the human mind can apprehend, but that there is no compelling reason to see these small truths as part of a larger coherent whole.
+The second form of rejection of truth-seeking is postmodernism, which designates a congeries of ideas that allow that there may be many particular truths that the human mind can apprehend, but that there is no compelling reason to see these small truths as part. of a larger coherent whole.
 The postmodern world is one that rejects overarching structures and welcomes discontinuities and contradictions as characteristic of the way things really are.
 Postmodernism might be thought of as the softer expression of the power-is-everything framework.
 It is wide open to the power thesis but has a different political tone.
 The power-is-everything advocates are interested in gaining actual political power.
-The postmodernists are more interested in the university as a sanctuary for their own pursuits, freed from any concern with overarching goals and obligations.
+The postmodernists are more interested in the university as a sanctuary for their own pursuits, free from any concern with overarching goals and obligations.

-The third form of rejection of truth-seeking, pragmatism, refers to the philosophical school that like postmodernism distances itself from the pursuit of larger abstract truth in favor of the idea that we should content ourselves with the knowledge of "what works" within specific contexts.
-The distinction between postmodernism and contemporary pragmatism is weak, but some self-described pragmatists insist on it by arguing that pragmatism presents a more philosophically coherent worldview.
+The third form of rejection of truth-seeking, pragmatism, refers to the philosophical school that like postmodernism distances itself from the pursuit of larger abstract truth in favor of the idea that we should content ourselves with the knowledge of. "what works" within specific contexts.
+The distinction between post-modernism and contemporary pragmatism is weak, but some self-described pragmatists insist on it by arguing that pragmatism presents a more philosophically coherent worldview.